 Every owner that does not want to accept the settlement offer must Opt Out of the settlement by mailing al letter to the court approved claims supervisor post marked no later than September 16, 2016.
 Mail this letter, asking to remove yourself from the class Action Settlement, to Opt Out VW Settlement, P.O.
 Box 57424, Washington DC 20037.
 If no Approved Emissions Modification becomes available by May 1, 2018, you may withdraw from the Class Action Settlement from May 1 – June 1, 2018.
 Presumably you could then pursue other settlement options.

-If you are interested in us representing you in this matter, or have questions about that give us a call at 804-282-7900.
 If you have questions about the details of the VW settlement offer, please go to VWCourtSettlement.com or call 1-844-98-CLAIM.